 Participants will be pushed to make strong, brave choices.
 This will be an extremely invigorating, highly physical session, developing creative audacity and launching imagination.

-To apply, please send a CV and expressions of interest to Hannah at email@example.com
+For information on upcoming INTENSIVE"s please send a CV and expressions of interest to firstname.lastname@example.org and say Hi.

 We look at getting into our bodies and out of our head's, away from some of the difficult feelings we all have.